War Related Illness and Injury Study Center

 Delivering Specialized Care and Consultation for Veterans

-To expand and standardize specialized clinical evaluations for Veterans with specific respiratory health issues across the nation, The Airborne Hazards and Burn Pits Center of Excellence established a network of experts clinicians and researchers in respiratory health.
+To expand and standardize specialized clinical evaluations for Veterans with specific respiratory health issues across the nation, The Airborne Hazards and Burn Pits Center of Excellence established a network of expert clinicians and researchers in respiratory health.
 This network is referred to as the Post-Deployment Cardiopulmonary Evaluation Network (PDCEN).
 The Center of Excellence is a part of this network and leads efforts to develop clinical approaches, best practices and research that pertains to the broader questions of respiratory health and airborne hazard exposures.

-For Veterans who are selected for specialty evaluation from the Airbone Hazards and Open Burn Pit Registry, the PDCEN allows Veterans to be evaluated at a site closest to where they reside.
+For Veterans who are selected for specialty evaluation from the Airborne Hazards and Open Burn Pit Registry, the PDCEN allows Veterans to be evaluated at a site closest to where they reside.
 Findings from each evaluation are then shared with the Center of Excellence for further research and information dissemination.

 About the PDCEN

 The network consists of VA physician scientists who conduct specialized research and clinical evaluations for Veterans with concerns about their post-deployment health, including unexplained shortness of breath or difficulty breathing.

 In support of the Airborne Hazards and Burn Pits Center of Excellence's mission to advance the health and care of Veterans through research, clinical care and education, the Post-Deployment Cardiopulmonary Evaluation Network (PDCEN) is committed to clarifying and refining diagnoses, as well as determining their relationship to exposures, by providing comprehensive standardized clinical evaluations.
 Knowledge gained from these evaluations allows the PDCEN to inform care providers on best practices including treatment recommendations, support research efforts, and provide information to various stakeholders to improve the health and care of Veterans with military exposures.